isaiah-parton/isaiah-parton/README.md

 Self-taught programmer.
-I like UX design and databases.
+I like UX design and node graphs.
 I don't like overcomplication.